ShirleyXW/User_Documentation/User_Doc/docs/index.md

 _________________

 ### Integrating ZOOM into Workspace

+By implementing the following steps, you can integrate Zoom with Slack, which allows you to initiate meetings directly from the platform with a simple step.

 1. Check your email and get the confirmation code sent by `Slack`, then enter the code to the text field.